wallaby-rails/wallaby-rails/docs/decorator.md

 ## model_class

-According to Wallaby's [Decorator Naming Convention](convention.md#decorator), if a custom decorator can not reflect the assication to the correct model, for example, as `Admin::ProductDecorator` to `Product`, it is required to specify the model class in the decorator as below:
+According to Wallaby's [Decorator Naming Convention](convention.md#decorator), if a custom decorator cannot reflect the association to the correct model, for example, as `Admin::ProductDecorator` to `Product`, it is required to specify the model class in the decorator as below:

 ```ruby
 # app/decorators/admin/product_decorator.rb